School Reading Plan

 Section B

-Document how Word Recognition assessment and instruction for PreK-5ᵗʰ grade students are further
+Document how Word Recognition assessment and instruction for PreK-5ᵗʰ grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.

 Section C

-targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5ᵗʰ grade who have failed to demonstrate grade‑level reading proficiency.
+Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5ᵗʰ grade who have failed to demonstrate grade‑level reading proficiency.

 Section D

-Describe the system in place to help parents in your school understand how they can support the
+Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 Section E

-classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.
+Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.

 Section F